toddcf/toddcf-author/README.md

 ### Mobile Responsiveness:

-- Open the following in the browser:
 - bonus.html
-    - Fix resizing of bg video.
+  - Get bg video to fill entire height (and width) as the screen is resized.
 (Or simply switch to still bg image.)
     - Decide whether or not to link to coverr.js.
   - Fix placement of .bonus-explanation.
-      - Make sure it can scroll.
   - Fix sizing and placement of MailChimp form.
-      - Make sure it can scroll.
+  - Remove "2" from file titles.
+Remove "2" from the CSS link in the HTML file.

 ### Cleanup